mikerodrigues/onkyo_eiscp_ruby/README.md

 		receiver = EISCP::Receiver.new('10.0.0.132')

-* When you create a Receiver object, it uses the Receiver::Connection module to make a connection and monitor incoming messages.
-By default, the last message received gets stored in the @last instance variable of the Receiver.
+* When you create a Receiver object, it uses the `Receiver::Connection` module to make a connection and monitor incoming messages.
+By default, the last message received can be retrieved with `receiver.last`.
 You can pass your own block at creation time, it will have access to messages as they come in.
 This will let you setup callbacks to run when messages are receivedL